Ng-Chen-Xuan/USB-C-Portable-PSU/README.md

 > Speedrunning USB-C PD powered variable power supply

 The USB-C-Portable-PSU Project is a portable variable power supply designed using KiCad v10.
-As of 2026-06-23, it is designed to be used without an enclosure.

 The PCB was designed with a 4 layer stackup of SIG + PWR / GND / GND / PWR + SIG.

+![PCB Front](media/3d-front.png)
+![PCB Back](media/3d-back.png)

+## Objective
 This PCB design serves as both an introduction to power electronics design, as well as a practical tool for hobbyist.
 Theoretical design practices learnt such as minimising trace inductance, buck-boost converter topology and USB-PD design can be tested in real-life conditions; Practice in programming an LED matrix display and experimentation of the STM32 ecosystem can be gained too.

-![PCB Front](media/3d-front.png)
-![PCB Back](media/3d-back.png)

 ## Features